Reginald Owen

 John Reginald Owen (5 August 1887 – 5 November 1972) was a British actor, known for his many roles in British and American films and television programmes.

 Career

-Owen was born to Joseph and Frances Owen in Wheathampstead, Hertfordshire, England.
+John Reginald Owen was born on 5 August 1887 in Wheathampstead, Hertfordshire, England, to Joseph and Frances Owen.
 He studied at the Royal Academy of Dramatic Art and made his professional debut in 1905.

 Sometime prior to 1911 Owen met the author Mrs. Clifford Mills.
 On hearing her idea of a rainbow story, persuaded her to turn it into a play, which became Where the Rainbow Ends.
 He co-authored the work with Mills using the pseudonym John Ramsey.

 He went to the United States in 1920 and performed on Broadway.
 He later moved to Hollywood, where he began a lengthy film career, becoming a familiar face in many Metro-Goldwyn-Mayer productions.

 Owen is perhaps best known today for his performance as Ebenezer Scrooge in the 1938 film version of Charles Dickens' A Christmas Carol, a role he inherited from Lionel Barrymore, who had played the part on the radio for years.